andrey123h/Slack-Grocery-Bot/README.md

 interactive UI via Slack Block Kit, uses Java’s regex for parsing free-form message text, and relies on Jackson for JSON payload handling.
 Timed operations are handled by Spring Scheduling.
-Testing with JUnit & Mockito.
-Database - PostgreSQL with multi-tenant data isolation, accessed via Spring JDBC.
+Tested core logic using JUnit & Mockito Database - PostgreSQL with multi-tenant data isolation, accessed via Spring JDBC.
 Implementing an HTTP middleware for authentication and validating of Slack signature.
-In progress: deployment on serverless cloud, and implementing multi-tenant database support.
+Deployed the SaaS on Render’s serverless platform, multi-tenant PostgreSQL on Neon’s serverless platform

 ## In this project, I deliberately chose to build my Slack integration with plain Spring MVC instead of using the Bolt framework, so I could dive deep into the underlying HTTP mechanics, REST controllers, middleware and many other important concepts with which I gained hands-on experience.